arnovb-github/PoshCommence/docs/Export-CmcCategory.md

 Use this cmdlet for simple exports.
 For advanced exporting, see [Vovin.CmcLibNet](https://github.com/arnovb-github/CmcLibNet).

 ### On PreserveAllConnections
 Commence treats related data like any column in a cursor.
 It will just put a delimiter between connected values.
 The default number of characters that can be retrieved from a column is limited.
 While PoshCommence will use a value much greater than the Commence default, that buffer may still run out.
-You can you tell you hit the limit when your connected item data iss oddly truncated.
+You can you tell you hit the limit when your connected item data is getting oddly truncated.
 Use `-PreserveAllConnections` to ensure all connected data is included.
 This comes at a significant performance penalty, because this requires multiple reads of the Commence database.

 ## RELATED LINKS